Do I have to upload a PDF for KDP print?

 • [ ] KDP Print Previewer is clean across representative pages.

-If you would rather stay focused on writing and still publish with confidence, Senswriter is built around one workflow: write, export, preview, and publish.
+If you want a simpler path, Senswriter is built around one loop: write, export, preview, fix, and publish.

 • Write and organize front matter, chapters/scenes, and back matter in one web workspace with cloud projects and autosave.